StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 22/10/2020 - Cstadther - Renamed `Hull Strain` to `Sys Strain`
-- 12/14/2020 - Cstadther - Added correct Genesys dice symbols in editor areas (uses the same OggDude bbcode)
+- 14/10/2020 - Cstadther - Added correct Genesys dice symbols in editor areas (uses the same OggDude bbcode)
-- 12/13/2020 - Cstadther - Enhancement - Restricted character data is user has `limited` permissions.
+- 13/10/2020 - Cstadther - Enhancement - Restricted character data is user has `limited` permissions.
-- 12/12/2020 - Cstadther - Fixed issue with hand made specializations not reflecting learned talents when more than one specialization added.
+- 12/10/2020 - Cstadther - Fixed issue with hand made specializations not reflecting learned talents when more than one specialization added.
 - 12/10/2020 - Esrin - Rolling out the v1.0-alpha2 release to the dev branch.
 - 12/10/2020 - Esrin - New Destiny UI now creates a `ui.notifications.warn` instead of a chat message if there are 0 points remaining when attempting to flip.
 - 12/10/2020 - Esrin - Fixed Initiative roll method to include any relevant boost, setback or force die.